dotnet/runtime/docs/design/features/hybrid-globalization.md

 ### WASM

 For WebAssembly in Browser we are using Web API instead of some ICU data.
+Ideally, we would use `System.Runtime.InteropServices.JavaScript` to call JS code from inside of C# but we cannot reference any assemblies from inside of `System.Private.CoreLib`.
+That is why we are using iCalls for that.

 **Case change**